 The Administrative Law Judge (ALJ) overseeing the hearing will consider the evidence and issue a ruling.
 If the ALJ rules that the department did not prove its case against you, your license will not be suspended.

-How Long Do You Have to Request a Hearing?
+How Long do You Have to Request a Hearing?

 You have only 15 days (or 20 days from receiving a Notice of Suspension if you consented to a blood test) to request an ALR hearing.
 This is a very short period of time, so it is vital that you ensure you seek proper legal representation immediately following your DWI arrest.